merkatorgis/docker4gis/docs/postgis.md

 - `1.sh` uses the `pg.sh` utility to run the `create schema` statement.
 - You can extend `conf.sh` and/or `1.sh` with what you need to be done.

+## Data

+The data files are put on a [Docker volume](https://docs.docker.com/storage/volumes/), with the same name as the container running the database.
+The container can be stopped, or even removed, without losing the data.
+If you do want to get rid of it, you can remove the volume with `docker volume rm <name>` (to list volume names: `docker volume ls`).

 ## Utilities

 ### conf